 Angelo Ray Martínez, Labyrinth, 2017, Acrylic on canvas, 20 ¼ x 20 x 2 in., image courtesy of the artist

-Open World: Video Games and Contemporary Art
+Open World: Video Games & Contemporary Art

 The artworks in Open World reference a broad cross-section of games, ranging from early text adventure and arcade games to modern massively multi-player online roleplaying games and first-person shooters.
-Participating artists are influenced by some of the most beloved video game franchises including Super Mario Brothers, The Legend of Zelda, The Sims and Final Fantasy.
+Participating artists are influenced by some of the most beloved video game franchises including Super Mario Bros., The Legend of Zelda, The Sims and Final Fantasy.

 The exhibition’s title refers to open-world video games, which allow a player to roam through a virtual world, freely selecting their objectives.
 The title also draws attention to the rich opportunities video games offer for creative expression.
 Through games, artists build immersive, alternate words.
 They use digital games to create meaning through imagery, music, sound effects, animation and narrative.
 The rules governing the experience of playing a video game can express a viewpoint and encourage critical thinking or empathy by directing the player’s attention to systems at work within the real world.